0x25/safeBackup/README.md

  - restore.php is a php script to restore file with private key

 # Encrypted file format
-each encrypted file contains on first ligne the envelope key in base64 and on the second ligne base64 crypted data.
+each encrypted file contains on first line the envelope key in base64 and on the second line base64 encrypted data.

 # Recover example
 ```